rafdahl/CheatSheets/GNS3/F5-BigIP-registratonCli.md

 `> vi /config/bigip.license`

 - Press "i" for insert mode
-- Paste activation output into new the new file
+- Paste activation output into the new file

   NOTE: Make sure now empty lines on top or bottom of text